West Francia: Formation and boundaries

-Reign of Charles the Fat
+Charles the Fat

-After the death of Charles's grandson, Carloman II, on 12 December 884, the West Frankish nobles elected his uncle, Charles the Fat, already king in East Francia and Kingdom of Italy, as their king.
+After the death Carloman II in 884, the West Frankish nobles elected his uncle Charles the Fat, already king in East Francia and the Kingdom of Italy, as their king.
 He was probably crowned "King in Gaul" (rex in Gallia) on 20 May 885 at Grand.
-His reign was the only time after the death of Louis the Pious that all of Francia would be re-united under one ruler.
+His reign was the only time after the death of Louis the Pious that all of Francia was re-united under one ruler.
 In his capacity as king of West Francia, he seems to have granted the royal title and perhaps regalia to the semi-independent ruler of Brittany, Alan I. His handling of the Viking siege of Paris in 885–86 greatly reduced his prestige.
-In November 887 his nephew, Arnulf of Carinthia revolted and assumed the title as King of the East Franks.
-Charles retired and soon died on 13 January 888.
+In November 887 his nephew Arnulf of Carinthia revolted and assumed the title as King of the East Franks.
+Charles retired and soon died in 888.

 In Aquitaine, Duke Ranulf II may have had himself recognised as king, but he only lived another two years.
 Although Aquitaine did not become a separate kingdom, it was largely outside the control of the West Frankish kings.

-Odo, Count of Paris was then elected by nobles as the new king of West Francia, and was crowned the next month.
+Odo, Count of Paris, was then elected by nobles as the new king of West Francia and was crowned the next month.
 At this point, West Francia was composed of Neustria in the west and in the east by Francia proper, the region between the Meuse and the Seine.

 Rise of Robertians

 After the 860s, Lotharingian noble Robert the Strong became increasingly powerful as count of Anjou, Touraine and Maine.
 Robert's brother Hugh, abbot of Saint-Denis, was given control over Austrasia by Charles the Bald.
 Robert's son Odo was elected king in 888.
 Odo's brother Robert I ruled between 922 and 923 and was followed by Rudolph from 923 until 936.
-Hugh the Great, son of Robert I, was elevated to the title "duke of the Franks" by king Louis IV.
-In 987 his son Hugh Capet was elected king and the Capetian dynasty began.
+Hugh the Great, son of Robert I, was elevated to the title "duke of the Franks" by King Louis IV.
+In 987 Hugh's son Hugh Capet was elected king, and the Capetian dynasty began.
 At this point they controlled very little beyond the Île-de-France.

-Rise of dukes

 Outside the old Frankish territories and in the south local nobles were semi-independent after 887 as duchies were created: Burgundy, Aquitaine, Brittany, Gascony, Normandy, Champagne and the County of Flanders.

 The power of the kings continued to decline, together with their inability to resist the Vikings and to oppose the rise of regional nobles who were no longer appointed by the king but became hereditary local dukes.
 In 877 Boso of Provence, brother-in-law of Charles the Bald, crowned himself as the king of Burgundy and Provence.
-His son Louis the Blind was king of Provence from 890 and Emperor between 901 and 905.
+His son Louis the Blind was king of Provence from 890 and emperor between 901 and 905.
 Rudolph II of Burgundy established the Kingdom of Burgundy in 933.